plutzilla/plutzilla.github.io/_drafts/moving-from-http-to-https.md

 * Search engines and web crawlers (robots)
 * Service-to-service integrations (when the User Agent is not a web browser)

 For such cases, instead of serving the HTML content via HTTP, we need to perform the HTTP to HTTPS redirect.
-This is done by responding the `301`, `302`, `307` or `308` HTTP Response code with the `Location` header containing the URL with upgraded HTTP scheme.
+This can be done by responding the `301`, `302`, `307` or `308` HTTP Response code with the `Location` header containing the URL with upgraded HTTP scheme.

 `301` and `302` response codes work well for `GET` requests, but browsers do not resend full HTTP body if the method is `POST` or other method containing the HTTP body. `308` is not supported by legacy browsers.